Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Background: Test Time Scaling, Post-Training Derivitional Traces

-Nevertheless, a variety of approaches have tried to make up for this shortfall, ranging from paying annotators for step-by-step derivations to generating and selecting them with LLMs.
-We classify these in terms of (i) how candidate traces are generated and filtered, and (ii) how they are used to improve the underlying LLM; see Figure~\ref{fig:post}.
+A variety of approaches have tried to generate derivational traces to post-train LLMs, ranging from paying annotators for step-by-step derivations to generating and selecting them with LLMs.
+We classify these in terms of (i) how candidate traces are generated and filtered, and (ii) how they are used to improve the underlying LLM {through supervised fine tuning or reinforcement learning}; see Figure~\ref{fig:post}.

-Before diving into the details, we should point out that the gap between this anthropomorphic motivation in terms of internal thoughts and actual LLM operation is quite stark.
-Often, the ``derivational traces" used in practice don't have any systematic relation to robust reasoning processes, despite resulting in empirical performance improvements.
-We shall come back to this point later.

-\paragraph{Generating Candidate Derivational Traces:} An obvious way to obtain additional derivational data is to have humans create it.
-OpenAI paid contractors to write questions and step by step solutions to grade school math problems to create GSM8k\cite{letsverifystepstep}.
-While companies have continued to source data like this, it is infeasibly expensive, especially at the data scales necessary for large scale model training.

-A much more scalable approach is to use formal solvers to automatically generate both solutions and rationales derived from solver-specific intermediate representations.
-Searchformer\cite{searchformer} and Stream of Search\cite{streamofsearch} use standard search algorithms to produce datasets containing not just answers but also the execution traces generated along the way.
-For instance, when using A* search to solve a problem, SearchFormer's data generation pipeline will provide a representation of each manipulation of the open and closed lists as a derivational trace.
-Unfortunately, domain-specific solvers cannot be used to generate traces for arbitrary problems, limiting the generality of this technique.

-Rather than creating high-quality traces from the start, an increasingly popular approach is to generate them from an LLM and filter afterwards.
-This sort of generation is feasible because modern LLMs are pre-trained on data that already contains some derivational traces (e.g. educational web pages, grade school math explanations, and other sources that try to show their work)\footnote{There is also some speculation that the popularity of chain of thought prompting techniques has led to a greater availability of diverse step by step trace data in the massive web crawls that make up much of pre-training data.}, and outputs that match these styles can be reliably induced, often by merely appending ``Let's think step by step'' to the prompt\cite{kojimako}.
+{\bf Generating Candidate Derivational Traces:} Several trace generation methods were considered: (i) {\em Human-generated Traces:} An obvious way to obtain additional derivational data is to have humans create it \cite{letsverifystepstep}. (ii) {\em {Solver-generated Traces:}} Searchformer \cite{searchformer}, Stream of Search \cite{streamofsearch}, as well as DeepMind's work in \cite{internal-planning, Markeeva2024TheBenchmark} use a much more scalable approach by using standard search algorithms to produce datasets containing not just answers but also the execution traces generated along the way. (iii) {\em {LLM-generated Traces:}} Rather than creating high-quality traces from the start, an increasingly popular approach is to generate them from an LLM and filter afterwards \cite{kojima2022large}.